ejr4/snakes_portals/README.md

+# Snakes & Portals
+### (name may change)

+## Frameworks
-# snakes_portals
+# Phaser 3

-## this project is under construction and still contains Phaser 3 'scenes' not used in this game (e.g. Mario) which were and written by others and broken by me as a learning / templating exercise
+## Gameplay

-## gameplay: snakes & ladders meets lemmings with numbered portals.
+### Good old-fashioned Snakes & Ladders meets lemmings with numbered portals.
+### It is a puzzle game rather than based on luck
+### *Multiplicative relationships between numbers are explored through gameplay: no 'math questions' are presented formally.
+### *(for now, possibly with division, addition, subtraction in the future)

+### The on-screen characters move automatically
+### Player's role is to strategically place 'portals' which send the characters to a new square which is a function of the number on the existing square

 ## not deployable yet